data61 / MP-SPDZ

 For the actual computation, the software implements a virtual machine that executes programs in a specific bytecode.
 Such code can be generated from high-level Python code using a compiler that optimizes the computation with a particular focus on minimizing the number of communication rounds (for protocols based on secret sharing) or on AES-NI pipelining (for garbled circuits).

 The software uses two different bytecode sets, one for arithmetic circuits and one for boolean circuits.
-The high-level code slightly differs between the two variants, but we aim to keep these differences a at minimum.
+The high-level code differs between the two variants.
+Most computation functionality is available in both, but binary circuits are lacking some input-output functionality.

 In the section on computation we will explain how to compile a high-level program for the various computation domains and then how to run it with different protocols.